Korea University vs Northwestern University

 Side-by-side comparison across 6 dimensions for international students.

-Northwestern University outranks Korea University on 3 of six dimensions, with the 1-tier gap on curriculum relevance being the strongest indicator for international applicants weighing the two.
-Both schools rate S-tier on 3 dimensions — alumni network strength, employability, student experience — meaning either choice puts the student inside a globally top-tier environment on those axes.
+Korea University leads on student experience while Northwestern University leads on curriculum relevance — a cross-cutting trade-off that means the right choice depends on student priorities rather than overall prestige.
+Both rate S-tier on alumni network strength and A-tier on teaching quality and institutional health — shared upper-band coverage that makes both top-bracket choices for international applicants.
 Korea University sits in Seoul while Northwestern University is in Evanston — alongside the academic ratings, international applicants should weigh post-study visa options, cost of living, and cultural fit between the two locations.

 Where They Differ